 In this case study, a bank service company operates a transaction switch that receives card transactions from the servicing banks operating the ATM or POS machines and forwards these transactions to the appropriate issuing banks.
 Upon receipt of an accept/deny message from the issuing bank, the transaction switch returns this message to the servicing bank, which then takes appropriate action to accept or deny the transaction.

 Additionally, the bank service company provides a fraud detection service.
 At the same time that it forwards the transaction to the issuing bank for authorization, it also sends the transaction to its RTBI fraud detection system.
 If this system determines that the transaction is suspicious, the bank service company takes several actions as requested by the issuing bank.
 It certainly denies the transaction and informs the issuing bank, but it may also alert the issuing bank to the circumstances of the suspicious activity so that it can decide whether to put a hold on the card.
 This system shows RTBI in action as the RTBI fraud detection system uses complex rules against an historical database to determine which actions to take that directly affect a transaction in progress.

 RTBI dashboards are used to bridge the gap between operational business intelligence and real-time business intelligence.
-For instance, Figure 3 shows an IT server network-monitoring dashboard, which displays not only historical information but also shows the current status of the server network.
+For instance, Figure 3 shows a monitoring dashboard, which displays not only historical information but also shows the current status of stock trading data.
 The dashboard is interesting because it performs all three business intelligence functions: strategic, operational, and tactical.

 ETL is the facility that allows data to be extracted from a source database, transformed into a common format, and loaded into a target database (the data warehouse’s database).
 Since contemporary ETL facilities are batch-oriented and run periodically, they are characterized as being offline ETL facilities.
 EAI exchanges current information between systems in an application network but provides no historical record of enterprise activity for strategic-analysis purposes.